marcoverpas/Leeds_lectures_2026/README.md

 $$r_l = \bar{r}_l \quad \text{(B.21)}$$

 The redundant equation is $\Delta M_h = \Delta M_s$ (equivalently $M_h = M_s$).
-Note the accelerator (B.19)–(B.20): firms target a capital stock proportional to lagged output and close a fraction $\gamma$ of the gap each period, on top of replacing depreciation.
+Note the accelerator (B.19)-(B.20): firms target a capital stock proportional to lagged output and close a fraction $\gamma$ of the gap each period, on top of replacing depreciation.

-As usual, the animation below runs Model BMW as a stock–flow "hydraulics" diagram.
+As usual, the animation below runs Model BMW as a stock-flow "hydraulics" diagram.
 The three sectors - banks, firms and households - are joined by pipes whose thickness and travelling tokens scale with each flow: banks grant new loans to firms (dL), firms pay wages (WB) and buy fixed capital from other firms (I), households consume (C) and place what they save in deposits (dM), and the two interest legs - r_l·L from firms to banks and r_m·M from banks to households - circulate on top.
 Two tanks sit under the firms: their liability, loans −L (filling downward), and the real asset it finances, capital K (filling upward); a third tank under the households holds deposits M_h.
 Because every loan creates a deposit, the loans tank and the deposits tank rise in lockstep and the whole balance sheet closes as M_h = M_s = L = K.

 <figure>